 What is the local connection test?

-- have lived and/or to have been in paid employment in Rutland for the preceding year, or for a total of three years out of the preceding five years OR
+- Have lived and/or to have been in paid employment in Rutland for the preceding year, or for a total of three years out of the preceding five years

-- have an immediate family member who has lived in Rutland for the past three years.
+- Have an immediate family member who has lived in Rutland for the past three years.
 (Immediate family means a parent, child or sibling.
 Step and half relatives count as full relatives.)
-OR

 - Be in the service of the regular or reserve armed forces of the Crown or to have applied within five years of discharge (the test will also be met where another household member meets this test, including cases of bereavement but not lodgers).

 How will the information be used?

-We are required to have regard to the register in carrying out the Council’s planning and other functions and to ensure that sufficient serviced plots of land for self-build and custom building are granted permission to meet the demand arising from Part 1 of the register.
+We are required to give planning permission for enough suitable serviced plots of land to meet the demand for self-build and custom housebuilding arising from Part 1 of our register.

 We will not pass identifiable information from the register on to anyone outside the Council without the written consent of the person who registered their details.

 What happens next?

 Once your application has been received we will send you an invoice for payment of the registration fee.
 We may require you to provide further information or evidence in support of your application.
 Once payment is received your details will be added to the Self-Build register.

 Please read the important Privacy Notice and Data Protection Notice at the end of the form which explain how the information you supply to us will be used.